kytos/kytos/docs/developer/creating_a_napp.rst

 Create your Meta-NApp
 =====================

-A Meta-Napp is a NApp that doesn't contain executable code, is used to specify dependencies of a given package and just installs and enables/disables a specific set of napps.
+A Meta-NApp is a NApp that doesn't contain executable code, is used to specify dependencies of a given package and just installs and enables/disables a specific set of napps.